 Human trafficking is one of the world’s biggest organized crimes.
 It is also the crime that increases in numbers the fastest.
 How is that possible?
 There are some crucial reasons why trafficking exists.
 The single biggest reason is demand.

-The responsability of the sex buyer
+The responsibility of the sex buyer

-Extreme profitability and low risk of getting caught
+Extreme profitability and low risk of arrest

 Sex trafficking is an extremely profitable crime.
 Unlike a bag of cocaine, a human can be sold over and over again, up to ten or more times in a day.
 Furthermore, the price of a human body can go either way.
 It can either be priced very cheaply or very expensively, depending on the prevailing circumstances.
 In addition, human trafficking carries an extremely low risk of arrest.
 In the EU in 2020, for example, there were 7,290 suspected human traffickers, but only 1,295 of these led to convictions (source).
 Lack of resources, corruption and sometimes the difficulty of discovering and obtaining evidence are contributing factors to the fact that people who engage in human trafficking are difficult to detect, prosecute and convict.
 In countries where there is no sex-buying law, there will also be a gap in legislation because the sex-buyer, who is the first link in the criminal chain, is rendered free from responsibility in most countries.

 Exploitation of vulnerability